bentomhall/nih-system/spells/SpellsA-G.md

 **Duration:** Concentration, up to 10 minutes

 For the duration, you know if there is an aberration, celestial, elemental, fey, fiend, or undead within 30 feet of you, as well as where the creature is located.
 Similarly, you know if there is a place or object within 30 feet of you that has been magically consecrated or desecrated.

 The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

-##### Detect Magic

-_1st-level divination (ritual)_

-**Casting Time:** 1 action

-**Range:** Self

-**Components:** V, S

-**Duration:** Concentration, up to 10 minutes

-For the duration, you sense the presence of magic within 30 feet of you.
-If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its school of magic, if any.

-The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

-##### Detect Poison and Disease

-_1st-level divination (ritual)_

-**Casting Time:** 1 action

-**Range:** Self

-**Components:** V, S, M (a yew leaf)

-**Duration:** Concentration, up to 10 minutes

-For the duration, you can sense the presence and location of poisons, poisonous creatures, and diseases within 30 feet of you.
-You also identify the kind of poison, poisonous creature, or disease in each case.

-The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.